---noreadline (if used, this must be the first option): Do not use input line editing (see Section 2.6).
+--noreadline | : Do not use input line editing (see Section 2.5).

--Dname=val (these options must come before any KiCS2 command): Overwrite values defined in the configuration file ".kics2rc" (see Section 2.7), where name is a property defined in the configuration file and val its new value.
+-Dname=val (these options must come before any PAKCS command): Overwrite values defined in the configuration file ".pakcsrc" (see Section 2.6), where name is a property defined in the configuration file and val its new value. $\overline{-q}$ or $\overline{--quiet}$: With this option, PAKCS works silently, i.e., the initial banner and the input prompt are not shown.
+The output of other information is determined by the option "vn" (see Section 2.3).

-One can also invoke KiCS2 with some run-time arguments that can be accessed inside a Curry program by the I/O operation getArgs (see library System.Environment, Section A.2.18).
+One can also invoke PAKCS with some run-time arguments that can be accessed inside a Curry program by the I/O operation getArgs (see library System.Environment, Section A.2.18).
 These run-time arguments must be written at the end after the separator "--".
-For instance, if KiCS2 is invoked by then a call to the I/O operation getArgs returns the list value
+For instance, if PAKCS is invoked by then a call to the I/O operation getArgs returns the list value

 '''

-kics2 :load Mod -- first and second
+pakcs :load Mod -- first and second

 '''

-'''

 ["first", "and", "second"]

-'''

-2.2 Commands of KiCS2
+2.2 Commands of PAKCS

-The most important commands of KiCS2 are (it is sufficient to type a unique prefix of a command if it is unique, e.g., one can type ":r" instead of ":reload"):
+The most important commands of PAKCS are (it is sufficient to type a unique prefix of a command if it is unique, e.g., one can type ":r" instead of ":reload"):